Irregular Periods: Is it Perimenopause and How to Manage it?

 • You have very heavy or painful bleeding

-• You have pain or bleeding during or after intercourse
+• You have to deal with cramping or pain.
+Or if you’re bleeding during or after intercourse

 • You have postmenopausal bleeding (bleeding after one year with no periods)